CORPS OF TRANSPORT

 Black RCT Beret and Regimental Plaque

 In the RCT our berets were black, as was common for most tank and transport regiments.
 There is a whole spectrum of beret colours in the British Army and many denote specific regiments.
 The most famous are perhaps the maroon berets of the Parachute Regiment and the beige of the SAS.
-That said, I think the black ones look the smartest and are certainly easier to keep clean.
-I still have mine and just looking at it, on the times it tumbles out of the wardrobe, always brings back wonderful memories of good times with great people.
+The Intelligence Corps have bright green ones.

 ©Copyright - James of Glencarr